joaomelo/calystone/README.md

 Data is centralized in a global object.

+## Domain

+Domain is a small module that represent the most universal data types related to the bussiness logic.
+This type are very simple and are meant to unify the basic understating of the app amog modules.

+These types are not meant to be flexible are adapt to very needs.
+The point here is simplicity and communality.
+Other modules will extedend themselves from the basic domain to futher implement their capacities.

 ### Artifacts Representation

 Every artifact gains a UUID and its parent UUID upon retriaval this is done to decouple it from other istances and make manipulation freer.